Is your bathroom counter covered in makeup and beauty products? I’ve been there too. I decided to try a DIY Makeup Vanity for under $30.

 So my grand total for everything: $27.
 That includes the spray paint.
 I was able to get all of the main vanity items for $18!
 So I went to work, and cleaned up the wood, sanded a few spots and got to painting.

 I think my biggest issue was finding the right color paint.
-But I am satisfied with what I chose.
-I think I will add a few tweaks over the next month or so.
+We will probably add a few tweaks over the next month or so.

 Here is my after photo: